| | | |

 1. Whisk together the all-purpose flour, sugar, baking powder, baking soda, and salt in a medium bowl.
 Set aside.

-1. The muffins can be baked right away or cold-fermented overnight.
+1. Fold through the dry ingredients and chocolate chips.
+The muffins can be baked right away or cold-fermented overnight.

 Overnight sourdough muffins